shubh24raut/llm-ai-chatbot-assistant/README.md

 ## ⚙️ How It Works

 1. User sends a message from the chat UI
 2. Message is saved to React state and `localStorage`
-3. Recent conversation context is sent to `/api/chat`
+3. Recent conversation context (last N messages) is sent to `/api/chat`
-4. Backend API formats a prompt and sends it to Ollama
+4. Backend API builds a prompt using a **system prompt + chat history**
-5. Ollama generates a response using the selected LLM
+5. Ollama generates a response using **streaming mode**
+6. The API forwards the **NDJSON stream** directly to the client
+7. Frontend parses the stream and renders the response **token by token**
-6. The response is returned, saved, and rendered in the UI
+8. Final response is saved and persisted

 ---